ropensci/patentsview/README.md

 #> total_patent_count = 1,812
 ```

-If your result set has more than 10,000 records, you can download all pages of data in one call by setting `all_pages = TRUE`:
+If your result set has more than 10,000 records, you can download all pages in one call by setting `all_pages = TRUE`:

 ``` r
 search_pv(query = qry_funs$eq(inventor_last_name = "chambers"),